CyberShadow/trimcheck/README.md

 ## Usage

 Place this program file on the same drive you'd like to test TRIM on, and run it.
-Administrator privileges will be required.
+Administrator privileges and at least 64MB free disk space will be required.